Table of Contents Show

 9. Perform Regular Maintenance and Inspections

 Keeping detailed logs of battery performance helps identify degradation trends early.
 Note any changes in charging behavior, capacity reduction, or unusual voltage patterns.
-Documentation from Solar Energy Industries Association emphasizes that proactive maintenance extends system life by an average of 25%.
+Documentation from the Solar Energy Industries Association emphasizes that proactive maintenance extends system life by an average of 25%.

 10. Plan for Future Expansion and Upgrades